 One of the key points of difference about Fraemohs Homes is that we feature timber in our homes.
-Our Solid Timber Homes have walls made out of solid wood, while our Timbermode Homes have conventional timber framing and can have timber match lining as a feature interior lining.
+Our Solid Timber homes (which includes homes from our transportable range) have walls made out of solid wood, while our Timbermode homes (which include designs from both our Alpine and Fraemohs First ranges too) have conventional timber framing and can have timber match lining as a feature interior lining.
+All of our homes – regardless of range, building material and style – are available as kitset homes.

 Timber is a sustainable, natural, renewable resource.
 It has an elegance and warmth that makes a home attractive to live in.